 - Invest in learning and development to develop talent and retain your people.
 Develop and promote from within alongside widening your potential sources for attracting external talent.
 For example, Halfords has invested in training centres in prisons and provided work to those who show potential while serving their sentences.

 Adapting your HR strategy in preparation for Brexit will be critical.
-For further information and help conducting an audit of your workforce or for support in future proofing your talent and resourcing plans, please contact Liz Perry or Steve Sweetlove.
+For further information and help conducting an audit of your workforce or for support in future proofing your talent and resourcing plans, please contact Steve Sweetlove.